College of Graduate Studies

 The MSTP Progress Committee evaluates individual performance after each semester of study during the first two years and then annually thereafter.

 The goal of this requirement is for MSTP students to learn how to better integrate the basic sciences and their area of research interest with a meaningful clinical/translational experience.
 The students are expected to discuss the patient's problems from a literature/research perspective.
 They will work in a clinic, one-half day a week with an extramurally funded clinician-scientist who is chosen based on his/her demonstrated commitment to research.
 All MSTP students are required to register for two (2) semesters of this clinic.
 It is suggested that the student participate in the clinic during their second or third year of graduate school.
-The student receives 3 weeks of junior selective credit for the 2 semesters.
+The student receives 4 weeks of senior selective credit for the 2 semesters.
 The mentors for this elective could help the students with a potential clinical study that may evolve from their basic science project.

 The final year of medical school consists of completion of the clinical requirements and electives that permit the student to further develop individual interests.
 Four-week subinternships are required for medicine and surgery.
 Electives last four to eight weeks.
 During the senior year, MSTP students apply for desirable internships at outstanding medical universities.
 Time is available for students to travel to the institutions for interviews.